-Roses have long been associated with love and they are also aromatic.
-Try adding some romance to the dinner table with this simple recipe: use equal parts rose tea (see #4 above) and apple cider vinegar with “mother.”
+Roses have long been associated with love, and they are also aromatic.
+Try adding some romance to the dinner table with this simple recipe: Use equal parts rose tea (see #4 above) and apple cider vinegar with the “mother.”
 Store in a spray bottle.
-To use: spritz on salads to lend some romance.
+To use: Spritz on salads to lend some romance.
 You can also pair this with oil to make a romantic rosy salad dressing.

 12. Relax in Luxury

-What can I say, but that roses are simply luxuriant.
+What else can I say, roses are simply luxurious!
 Restorative and relaxing, rose petals are known to calm the mind.
 So the next time you want some “me time,” unwind by adding rose petals to your bath.
 Simply add a small handful of dried rose petals to the center of a face cloth, tie with elastic bands, secure the cloth over the faucet and run the water.
 Or you can add the facecloth directly to the bath water.
-Add in some Epsom salts or sea salts and let the fragrance of the roses embalm you in serenity.
+Add in some Epsom salts or sea salts and let the fragrance of the roses envelop you in serenity.

 Do You Have More to Add to this List?

 These are only a few simple suggestions about ways that you can creatively use rose petals at home to enhance your meals, your health, and your relationships.
-If you have other uses for rose petals that I’ve overlooked here – go ahead and add a comment below to share your ideas with the network!
+If you have other uses for rose petals that I’ve overlooked here, go ahead and add a comment below to share your ideas with our Community!